-- 16. Today, mariachi music is commonly played in the United States.
+16. Today, mariachi music is commonly played in the United States.
 17. Mariachi bands regularly perform at weddings, holiday celebrations, and other community events.
 18. Other types of music, like jazz, are common, too.
 19. Some people even perform in mariachi bands as there jobs.
-20. These - 19.
-Some people even perform in mariachi bands as there jobs.
-20. These bands travel throughout Mexico and the United States to play before large audiences at concert halls, theaters, and festivals. - 21.
-Mariachi bands can now be found all across the United States.
+20. These bands travel throughout Mexico and the United States to play before large audiences at concert halls, theaters, and festivals.

+21. Mariachi bands can now be found all across the United States.
 22. Many schools provide mariachi programs for young people who wish to learn about or play the music.
 23. Mariachi festivals are held throughout the country.
 24. This powerful form of music continues to thrive and find new audiences.